santedb/dev-doc/developers/server-plugins/service-definitions/user-notification-templatey-provider.md

-User Notification Templatey Provider (INotificationTemplateRepository in SanteDB.Core.Api)
+`INotificationTemplateRepository` in assembly SanteDB.Core.Api version 2.1.151.0

 # Summary
 Represents a service which takes / provides structured templates into structured message objects